 I was first introduced to yoga in 2001 at a local gym.
 Progress was slow at first and my attendance sporadic, remarkably my desire to learn more persisted and in 2004 I signed up for an Ashtanga beginners course at Union Yoga.
 I had found a practice that suited me both mentally and physically; at the end of the eight week course the seeds of a lifelong practice had been sown.
 This was not the ‘big bang’ moment and instant daily practice that lots of students/ teachers seem to experience, it was more of a slow burning process of building my practice and dumping less useful habits/ behaviors in favour of better ones.

 Over the next five years my interest in yoga expanded and I benefited greatly from the opportunity to learn from international Ashtanga teachers such as David Swenson, Matthew Sweeney, Anna Forest and Manju Jois.
 In 2009 I decided to become a yoga teacher and share the benefits of practising yoga.
 I completed teacher training with Brian Cooper & Union Yoga in 2013 and have continued to work on developing my practice, my teaching and my self ever since.

 I am currently an Associate level 2 teacher with Yoga Alliance Professionals and I’m working towards Chartered Level One.

-I take regular CPD courses with Yoga Alliance and other teachers and I attend further Ashtanga teacher training with Manju Jois at least every other year.
+I take regular CPD courses with YAP and other teachers and I attend further Ashtanga teacher training with Manju Jois every other year.